RitchieLab/biofilter/tests/issues/b15_biofilter_group_annotation/README.md

 To address this, I will:

 1. Debug the system to investigate why BIOFILTER includes these records in the query output.
+  --> Analysis on Analysis_run_2.doc
+  --> in the Analysis_run_1_source_id.docx was report the source_id between the group e group_biopolymer tables to address in next versions.

+  --> I identified an issue where, when querying a gene (e.g., **ENSG00000055208**) in the `biopolymer_name` table, other genes (e.g., **ENSG00000228408**) may share the same `biopolymer_id`.
+In such cases, the system only considers the first gene it locates and disregards the others.
+This behavior explains why 18 genes were missing from the results during the first execution.

+After isolating these 18 genes and running the process again, they appeared in the results.
+There seems to be an option that allows handling genes with duplicate `biopolymer_id`s.
+However, this option verifies if the last gene has the same `biopolymer_id` and excludes it from the results if the condition is met.

+I believe the output or log reports could be more detailed to provide clarity to users and prevent confusion.

+--> I need to check the biofilter query in my manual test!!

 2. Analyze LOKI further to determine the reason for the source_id being set to 0 in these cases.